Cat communication: Kneading

 Cats sometimes repeatedly tread their front paws on humans or soft objects with a kneading action.
-This is instinctive to kittens and adults, and is presumably derived from the action used to stimulate milk let-down from the mother during nursing.
+This is instinctive to kittens and adults and is presumably derived from the action used to stimulate milk let-down from the mother during nursing.
 Kittens "knead" the breast while suckling, using the forelimbs one at a time in an alternating pattern to push against the mammary glands to stimulate lactation.
-Kneading may also have originated in ancient cats in the wild who had to tread down grass or foliage to make a temporary nest in which to rest.
+Cats have scent glands on the underside of their paws and when they knead or scratch objects or people, it is likely these pheromones are transferred to the person or object being kneaded or scratched.

 Cats carry these infantile behaviors beyond nursing and into adulthood.
 Some cats "nurse", that is, suck on clothing or bedding during kneading.
-The cat exerts firm downwards pressure with its paw, spreading its toes to expose its claws, then curls its toes as it lifts its paw.
+The cat exerts firm downward pressure with its paw, spreading its toes to expose its claws, then curls its toes as it lifts its paw.
 The process takes place with alternate paws at intervals of one to two seconds.
 They may knead while sitting on their owner's lap, which may be painful if the cat has sharp claws.

 Since most of the preferred "domestic traits" are neotenous or juvenile traits that persist in the adults, kneading may be a relic juvenile behavior retained in adult domestic cats.
 It may also stimulate the cat and make it feel good, similar to a human stretching.
 Kneading is often a precursor to sleeping, and many cats purr while kneading, usually taken to indicate contentment and affection.
 They also purr mostly when newborn, when feeding, or when trying to feed on their mother's teat.
 The common association between the two behaviors may confirm the evidence in favor of the origin of kneading as a remnant instinct.

-Cats have scent glands on the underside of their paws and when they knead or scratch objects or people, it is likely these pheromones are transferred to the person or object being kneaded or scratched.

 Bunting

-Some cats rub their faces on humans, apparently as a friendly greeting or indicating affection.
-This tactile action is combined with olfactory communication as the contact leaves scent from glands located around the mouth and cheeks.
-Cats also sometimes "head-bump" humans or other cats with the front part of the head; this action is referred to as "bunting".
+Cats sometimes "head-bump" humans or other cats with the front part of the head; this action is referred to as "bunting".
 This communication might have an olfactory component as there are scent glands in this area of the body, and is possibly for seeking attention when the cat turns its head down or to the side.
+Some cats also rub their faces on humans as a friendly greeting or indicating affection.
+This tactile action is combined with olfactory communication as the contact leaves scent around the mouth and cheeks.

-Head-bumping and cheek rubbing may be displays of social dominance as they are often exhibited by a dominant cat towards a subordinate.
+Head-bumping and cheek rubbing may be displays of social dominance as they are often exhibited by a dominant cat toward a subordinate.

-Touching noses, sometimes referred to as "sniffing noses", is a friendly, tactile greeting for cats.
+Touching noses, sometimes referred to as "sniffing noses", is both a sign of affection and a way to mark territory.